syncfusion-content/winui-docs/winui/Ribbon/RibbonQAT.md

 ![Default QAT item in Ribbon control](Ribbon-QAT-images/above-ribbon.png)

-### Customizing items at runtime
+### Adding items using ContextMenu

-To add an item at runtime to the Quick Access Toolbar (QAT) through context menu, right-click the required ribbon item and select `Add to Quick Access Toolbar`.
+To add the ribbon items to the Quick Access Toolbar (QAT) through context menu, right-click the required ribbon item and select `Add to Quick Access Toolbar`.
 The respective item will then be added to the QAT.

 ![Add items through context menu in QAT](Ribbon-QAT-images/add-items-in-qat.png)

-After clicking the context menu, the respective item will be added to the Quick Access Toolbar (QAT).

 ![Added item through context menu in QAT](Ribbon-QAT-images/added-item-in-qat.png)

 ### Adding items using QAT MenuItems

 The Ribbon also supports adding items to the QAT Menu items.
 To add items to the drop-down menu of the Quick Access Toolbar, use the `MenuItems` property of the Quick Access Toolbar.
-Items can be added to the QAT by making the selection.
+Items can be added to the Quick Access Toolbar (QAT) by making the selection.

-In `MenuItems`, define the ribbon items that are either already contain in the Ribbon Tabs or not in the Ribbon Tabs.
-If the item is not in the Ribbon Tab, specify all the required properties.
-Otherwise, providing the 'Content' is sufficient.

 {% tabs %}
 {% highlight xaml %}